-Not only do all books contradict one another, they all do so adamantly!
-Reading more than one sleep training book can give parents the sense that they have to pick one single method, and stick with it.
+Not only do all books and various social media accounts contradict one another, they all do so adamantly!
+Reading more than one sleep training book, or following more than one sleep consultant, can give parents the sense that they have to pick one single method, and stick with it.
 This makes parents feel as if there is only one right way to sleep train, and that it’s up to them to try each method one-by-one before figuring out which is the “right” one.
-Sleep consultants know the gamut of methods, and the advantages and disadvantages that each offers, which saves parents the mental and emotional fortitude required to read various books and decide which one may be the most effective.
+Working personally with the right sleep consultant will give you the cheatsheet on all methods – including the advantages and disadvantages that each offers.
+This saves you, the parents, the mental and emotional fortitude required to read various books, and study accounts while trying to decide which one might be the most effective.

 3. Books can’t answer questions